Notices-On-Factor-Graphs/notices-on-factor-graphs.github.io/README.md

 After you push to the `main` branch, the site will be rebuilt automatically via [GitHub Actions](https://github.com/features/actions).
 The Action will build the site (i.e., generate the `_site` directory) and deploy it to GitHub Pages.
 You can check the build status in the [Actions](https://github.com/Notices-On-Factor-Graphs/website/actions) tab.

 ## Preview locally
 You can edit the site and commit to `main` to see your changes live on the website.
-But if you want to preview your changes locally (before committing), you can follow [these instructions](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll).
+If you want to preview your changes locally (before committing), you can follow [these instructions](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll).

 # How to send the newsletter email
 To send the newsletter, use your TU/e outlook account.
 You get the current list of emails in this excel sheet (automatically updated from the signup/unsubscribe form):